AFishyButler/SummarizeNFromC/README.md

 ```

 This function is compatible with any dataframe so long as one object is
-of character class and the other is numerical
+of character class and the other is numerical.